- Direct Known Subclasses:

 containsAtLeastElementsIn

-Checks that the subject contains elements that correspond to all the expected elements, i.e. that there is a 1:1 mapping between any subset of the actual elements and the expected elements where each pair of elements correspond.To also test that the contents appear in the given order, make a call to
+Checks that the actual iterable contains elements that correspond to all the expected elements, i.e. that there is a 1:1 mapping between any subset of the actual elements and the expected elements where each pair of elements correspond.To also test that the contents appear in the given order, make a call to

 inOrder()